 This factory will attach a BaseplateSession to an attribute on the RequestContext.
-When HTTP requests are sent via this session, they will use connections from the provided HTTPAdapter connection pools and automatically record diagnostic information.
+When HTTP requests are sent via this session, they will use connections from the provided HTTPAdapter connection pools

 Note that though the connection pool is shared across calls, a new Session is created for each request so that cookies and other state are not accidentally shared between requests.
 If you do want to persist state, you will need to do it in your application.